 Preceptor Evaluation of Student Performance

 Preceptors complete a Clinical Competency Assessment at the end of every clerkship.
 The purpose is to provide feedback to guide both clinical and professional development.
 The Preceptor documents the performance of expected competencies as compared to other students at the same educational level.
 An attending physician must co-sign assessments submitted by interns or residents.
-Only comments from intern and resident assessments are included with the student's assessment.

 At no time is it appropriate for a student to request a preceptor to change a rating, revise comments or challenge a preceptor regarding an assessment.
 If significant performance issues arise, an appropriate University official will notify the student.
 Students failing to maintain the utmost level of professionalism in dealing with any part of the assessment process may be referred to the appropriate University official.